 Duct drainage systems should be capable of removing any flowing or pooling water from the duct so un-atomized water is not suctioned into the compressor.
 Some early installations did not include properly designed drainage systems.
 Viewing windows, to allow visual inspection of fog nozzle manifolds or the conditions at the compressor inlet can also be installed.

 Nozzles should be visually checked annually to ensure proper operation.
 Mee Industries offers a nozzle reconditioning service to keep nozzles in top shape.
 Nozzles that cannot be reconditioned are replaced with new nozzles.
-Some operators keep a spare set of nozzles, so nozzles in need of service can be quickly replaced, even during a short outage, and returned for reconditioning.
+Some operators keep a spare set of nozzles.
+This way nozzles in need of service can be quickly replaced, even during a short outage, and returned for reconditioning.

 It is important that nozzle lines distribute the fog nozzles across the entire airflow.
 If nozzles are not properly distributed some areas in the airflow can have more fog than can evaporate and other areas can have no fog.
 This can result in poor cooling performance, excess water accumulation on duct surfaces and temperature differences across the compressor inlet.